ChurchCRM/CRM/README.md

 ## 📚 Documentation

-Our [documentation](https://github.com/ChurchCRM/CRM/wiki) is your go-to resource for understanding ChurchCRM inside and out.
-If you find something missing or unclear, don't hesitate to open an issue or submit a pull request.
+Our [documentation](https://github.com/ChurchCRM/CRM/wiki) is your go-to resource for understanding ChurchCRM.
+If you notice anything missing or unclear, feel free to open an issue or submit a pull request.

 ## 🤝 Community

 Join our [Matrix Chat](https://gitter.im/ChurchCRM/CRM) to connect with other users, ask questions, and share your experiences.
 We believe in the power of a supportive community!

 ## 🙏 Thank You

-A big thank you to all our contributors, past and present.
-Your efforts help make ChurchCRM better with each release.
+A heartfelt thank you to all our contributors, past and present.
+Your efforts make ChurchCRM better with every release.

 ### Recent Contribution History

 ![Recent Contribution History](https://repobeats.axiom.co/api/embed/923dc0771aee335863075abad3967d24b57f39d2.svg "Repobeats analytics image for ChurchCRM")

 ### Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=churchcrm/crm&type=Date)](https://star-history.com/#churchcrm/crm&Date)

 ## 🌐 Stay Connected